snowkoan/explorer_modules_extension/README.md

 # Explorer Modules Namespace Extension

+I wanted to better understand how Explorer namespace extensions work so I came up with this project.

 A Windows Explorer Namespace Extension that allows you to inspect and interact with the modules (DLLs) currently loaded within the Explorer process.
 Written almost excluslively by Github Co-pilot using a mix of Codex 5.2 and Gemini 3.